 Chair

-The OMB Chair is the EGI.eu Chief Operations Officer (COO).
+The OMB Chair is the EGI.eu Senior Operations Manager.

 Duties

 The duties of the Chair include:

 Ensuring that the OMB meets the various demands placed on it to produce and maintain policies, procedures and roadmaps.
 This will include negotiation with EGI management, members of the Group and other stakeholders to agree priorities and timelines commensurate with the effort available to the Group